peacey/split-vpn/README.md

 ## Features

 * Force traffic to the VPN based on source interface (VLAN), MAC address, or IP address.
 * Exempt sources from the VPN based on IP, MAC address, or IP:port combination.
-This allows you to force whole VLANs through by interface, but then selectively choose clients from that VLAN to exclude.
+This allows you to force whole VLANs through by interface, but then selectively choose clients from that VLAN, or specific services on forced clients, to exclude from the VPN.
 * Exempt destinations from the VPN by IP.
 This allows VPN-forced clients to communicate with the LAN.
 * Port forwarding on the VPN side to local clients (not all VPN providers give you ports).
 * Redirect DNS for VPN traffic, or block it for IPv6.